Skip to content

 9. Tory Island, County Donegal

-Tory Island is a small island off the coast of County Donegal in the northwest of Ireland.
-It is located in the Gaeltacht area and the Gaelic language is widely used on the island.
+Tory Island is a small island off the coast of County Donegal in northwest Ireland.
+It is located in the Gaeltacht area, and the Gaelic language is widely used on the island.
 Just 4km long and 2km wide, Tory Island is inhabited by less than 200 residents, who make a living from fishing and tourism.
-Painting and art are special assets of the island.
-We recommend that you visit the island village, including its school, homes, and shops.
+Painting and art are unique assets of the island.
+We recommend visiting the island village, including its schools, homes, and shops.

 10. Innisfree Island, County Sligo

-Innisfree is a small uninhabited island in Lough Gill, just outside the town of Sligo.
+Innisfree is a small, uninhabited island in Lough Gill, just outside the town of Sligo.
 Lough Gill is a lake located near the town of Sligo.
-Innisfree Island is accessed by a beautiful footbridge and offers some great hiking trails.
-Innisfree was the birthplace of William Butler Yeats, a prominent Irish writer from Sligo who wrote the poem Lake Isle of Innisfree, where it honours the sweetness and tranquility of the island.
+A beautiful footbridge accesses Innisfree Island and offers some great hiking trails.
+Innisfree was the birthplace of William Butler Yeats, a prominent Irish writer from Sligo who wrote the poem Lake Isle of Innisfree, which honours the sweetness and tranquillity of the island.

 Leave a comment